Tournament Leave-pair-out Cross-validation for Receiver Operating Characteristic (ROC) Analysis: Introduction

 To evaluate the discrimination ability of a binary classifier, the receiver operating characteristic (ROC) analysis is a popular approach.
 It allows visualizing, comparing and selecting classifiers based on their performance.
 The ROC curve depicts the performance of a classifier across various decision thresholds, while the area under the ROC curve (AUC) quantifies the classification error.
 The AUC value can be interpreted as the probability of the classifier ranking a randomly chosen positive unit (e.g. diseased subject or case) higher than a randomly chosen negative unit (e.g. healthy subject or control).\cite{hanley82auc} In contrast to many other performance measures, AUC is invariant to skewed class distribution and unequal classification error costs.\cite{fawcett2006introduction}

 In medical studies, classifiers are usually obtained from data sets where variables are measured from relatively small numbers of sample units and the classes are often highly imbalanced.
 These data sets are challenging when training and testing classifiers and ROC analysis must be used with caution in this scenario.\cite{hanczar2010small} Ideally, the performance of a classifier should be evaluated on independent data (i.e. data not used for training the classifier).
 In practice, large enough independent data may not be available or cannot be spared when building the classifier.
 Therefore, in many cases, cross-validation methods such as leave-one-out (LOO) and K-fold are used to estimate the performance of a classifier.
-However, several experimental studies have shown that LOO and many other cross-validation methods are biased for AUC estimation.\cite{parker2007stratification,forman2010apples,airola2011experimental,perlich2011cross,smith2014correcting} As an alternative, a leave-pair-out (LPO) cross-validation that results in an almost unbiased AUC estimation was proposed and tested.\cite{airola2011experimental} Moreover, a study that used real-world clinical data sets also examined LPO and confirmed it being a reliable cross-validation method for estimating AUC.\cite{smith2014correcting} However, LPO only produces AUC estimate without providing the ranking of the data needed for performing full ROC analysis.
+However, several experimental studies have shown that LOO and many other cross-validation methods are biased for AUC estimation.
+This bias is caused by the pooling procedure, where predictions from different rounds of cross-validation are pooled together in order to compute the ROC curve and AUC.
+The pooling thus violates the basic assumption that the predictions are made by a single classifier, often leading to systematic biases.\cite{parker2007stratification,forman2010apples,airola2011experimental,perlich2011cross,smith2014correcting} As an alternative, a leave-pair-out (LPO) cross-validation that results in an almost unbiased AUC estimation was proposed and tested.\cite{airola2011experimental} Moreover, a study that used real-world clinical data sets also examined LPO and confirmed it being a reliable cross-validation method for estimating AUC.\cite{smith2014correcting} However, LPO only produces AUC estimate without providing the ranking of the data needed for performing full ROC analysis.